Did You Know That Barcelona…

 Biggest city on the Med

-Barcelona covers an area of 101.4 km2 and has a population of 1.602 million (2014), which makes it the largest city on the Mediterranean Sea, and the second largest in Spain, after Madrid.
+Barcelona spans 101.4 km² and as of early 2025 is home to about 1.7 million residents, making it the largest city directly on the Mediterranean coast and the second-largest city in Spain after Madrid.

 …gave the world the international book celebration